DavidPHH/Drink-Macro-Creator/README.md

 Made for shadowlands, won't work in classic.
 If anyone wants to make it work with classic feel free to open a pull request.

  ## Q/A:

+**How to use?**

+Type /m then find and drag the macro called "Drink Macro" onto your action bars.
+That's all, this macro will be kept up to date and work on all your characters.

  **What does it do?**

 This addon will make a macro under "General Macros" called "Drink Macro".
 This macro will just be two lines:

 	#showtooltip